Daniel J. Frey

 It is not a pretty picture.

-Like the reveal of Dorian Gray's portrait, all of the hatred, the crime, the bigotry, the injustice has left us with a gruesome portrayal of what America has been hiding from.
+Like the reveal of Dorian Gray's portrait, all of the hatred, the crime, the bigotry, and the injustice have left us with a gruesome portrayal of what America has been hiding from.

 Through our own personal experience, all of us, no matter where we come from, try to put our best face forward.

-However, if we were perfect, how come there is fraud?
+However, if we were perfect, why is there still fraud?

 Racism?